holgerimbery/blog/holgerimbery/_pages/about.md

 {: .q-left }
 > Please be aware that the information in my articles may become outdated over time due to ongoing technological advancements.
 Consider them current as of the date they were published.

-## What I Cover
-### In-Depth Guides:
-Learn how to harness the full potential of these SaaS solutions in your daily tasks.

-### Latest Updates:
-Stay informed about the newest features and updates.

-### User Stories:
-Discover how individuals and businesses are transforming their operations with the help of these SaaS solutions.

-### Tips & Tricks:
-Get insider knowledge on optimizing your interaction for maximum efficiency.

 ### generative AI transparency note
 Utilizing AI-supervised content allows me to expand the material for my scenarios.
 It enables me to offer a broader range of examples across various programming languages, delve into solutions with more depth, and address new scenarios more swiftly.
 As a non-native speaker, it enables me to write in proper English and avoid grammatical and orthographic mistakes.
 I use [Github Copilot](https://github.com/features/copilot) and [grammarly](https://www.grammarly.com) to support me in this task.